Quickly, Easily, and Effectively

 - Identify pitfalls to avoid when teaching on social media

 You will leave this session with practical tips to start teaching or improve your teaching using this new exciting method!

 What to Bring:

 - While optional, bringing an iPad or tablet is also recommended.

 Minimal Preparation Needed.
 You will receive simple, initial download and setup instructions for the applications covered in this program approximately one week in advance of the session, along with contact information for assistance should you encounter any difficulties.

 Sign up for "Incorporating Technology into Your Teaching" along with one track of the Friday Add-On, "Mastering the Skills of the Modern Educator," and receive a $100 discount.
-Learn more about the four available tracks of the Friday Add-On: "Successful Career Development for the Clinician-Educator"; "Taking Your Teaching to the Next Level"; "Medical Education Scholarship: From Creating a Curriculum to Publishing Your Work," and "Harnessing the Humanities in Medical Education."
+Learn more about the three available tracks of the Friday Add-On: "Successful Career Development for the Clinician-Educator"; "Taking Your Teaching to the Next Level"; and "Medical Education Scholarship: From Creating a Curriculum to Publishing Your Work."